kafka-ops/julie/README.md

 Considerations:

-* Using webhooks, the git server (github, gitlab or bitbucket) will inform the CI/CD system changes had happened and they need to be applied to the cluster.
+* Using webhooks, the git server (github, gitlab or bitbucket) will inform the CI/CD system changes had happened and the need to apply them to the cluster.
 * All changes (git push) to master branch are disabled directly.
 Changes only can happen with a pull request.
+Providing a Change Management mechanism to fit into your org procedures.

 ## Help??